whipson/PoKi-Poems-by-Kids/README.md

 ## Terms of Use

 PoKi is made freely available for research with the condition that the research be used for the benefit of children.
 Anyone who uses PoKi must cite this paper https://arxiv.org/abs/2004.06188 (see BibTex below for full citation).
-Should you intend to use PoKi in your research, please reach out to us (william.hipson@carleton.ca); we'd love to hear how you're using it!
+Should you intend to use PoKi in your research, please reach out to us (will.e.hipson@gmail.com); we'd love to hear how you're using it!

 ## Overview of PoKi